jmzlx/openscope-rl/README.md

 A demonstration environment for exploring air traffic control using the OpenScope ATC simulator.

+## Trajectory Transformer Implementation

+This branch implements a **Trajectory Transformer** (TT) - a unified model that learns to predict complete trajectories autoregressively, modeling the sequence: s₀, a₀, r₀, s₁, a₁, r₁, ...

+### Key Features

+- **Unified Autoregressive Model**: Single transformer predicts states, actions, and rewards
+- **Multi-Task Learning**: Joint training on all three prediction tasks with weighted losses
+- **World Model Capability**: Can simulate future trajectories for planning
+- **Beam Search Planning**: N-step lookahead using the learned world model
+- **Flexible Architecture**: Configurable transformer layers, attention heads, and context length

 ## 🚀 Quick Start

 Explore OpenScope interactively: